-Individual assignments (20 points each, total: 100 points):
+Individual assignments (20 points each, total: 120 points):

-Six individual writing assignments are due throughout the term; you must submit five of them.
-Assignments are based on the course readings and typically 250-words in length (see handout for formatting guidelines).
+Seven individual writing assignments are due throughout the term; you must submit six of them.
+Assignments are based on the course readings and involve a (typically) 250-word memo; see the handout for formatting guidelines.
 Papers will be marked down a single point for not following the format.
-ALL PAPERS ARE DUE AS IN CANVAS BEFORE THE CLASS THEY'RE ASSIGNED.
+ALL PAPERS ARE DUE AS IN CANVAS BEFORE CLASS BEGINS.